-In this article we will use the Vionlabs’ Emotional Data Analysis to compare two movies that from a traditional metadata perspective are basically the same movie, but as the data will show, are actually quite different.
+In this article, we will use Vionlabs’ Emotional Data Analysis to compare two movies that from a traditional metadata perspective are basically the same movie, but as the data will show, are actually quite different.
 With data like this, services can finally give their viewers what they actually want.

 Vionlabs’ Emotional Data Analysis